 Anti-virus tools may sometimes block Opus from writing its certificate to disk.

 There are two possible solutions which may work for you:

-1) Quit Opus fully.
+Quit Opus fully.
 (Note that Opus runs in the background by default, even when its windows are closed.
-See here for more detail and instructions on how to ensure you fully exit the program.)
+See How to Exit Directory Opus for more detail and instructions on how to ensure you fully exit the program.)
 Then quit and shut down your anti-virus tool.
 Run Opus again and reinstall the Opus registration certificate via the Licence Manager (in the Help menu).

 Restoring your system or user-profile from a backup may cause your certificate to no longer be seen, if the backup tool isn't entirely thorough.